 That’s the biggest challenge of the mountain, and for the past six months I’ve been training to prepare myself.
 One rule of thumb is that you should be able to run for a half-hour straight before you attempt the climb.

 It’s a slow pace, but if you go on an organized tour, you’ll likely be hiking for four to eight hours a day (and as many as 17 hours on the summit day).

 To see how you’ll adapt to the altitude, you can try to climb a high mountain, but if you don’t have one nearby, just try to build up your endurance.

 These guys are mountain goats, putting us all to shame by hauling up tents and cooking equipment twice as fast as we can climb, so by the time we arrive, all of our sleeping tents and the larger mess tent are already dotted about the campsite.

-After unpacking the Land Rovers, we start out at an unmarked trailhead with a view of Kenyan farmland below us.
+After unpacking the Land Rovers, we start out at an unmarked trail head with a view of Kenyan farmland below us.
 It’s sunny and hot, and we strip down to T-shirts and shorts before walking slowly through a half-mile (800 m) of maize and sunflower crops.